-V. CU LTURAL RESOURCES.
+V. cui TURAL RESOURCES.
 Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? \boxtimes b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines§15064.5? \boxtimes c) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature? \boxtimes d) Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes a-c.
 The project site is vacant and does not contain any structures.
 Research into past uses has not identified historic resources that may be present at the site.
-A previous archaeological survey, entitled "A Cultural Resource Inventory of the Napa Airport Master Environmental Assessment Area," prepared by Archaeological Resource Service (ARS), dated September 1983, was conducted in the NVBPSP area and included the project site.
-The study did not indicate the presence of historical, archaeological, or paleontological Survey Report Route: 12 Jameson Canyon Road Widening and Route 29/Route 12 Interchange).
-These studies also concluded that no resources were identified on the project site.

-In addition, the Napa County Environmental Resource Maps (based on the following layers - Historical sites points & lines, Archaeology sites, sensitive areas, and flags) do not identify any historical, archaeological, or paleontological resources, sites, or unique geological features on the project site.
+A previous archaeological survey, entitled "A Cultural Resource Inventory of the Napa Airport Master Environmental Assessment Area," prepared by Archaeological Resource Service (ARS), dated September 1983, was conducted in the AIASP area and included the project site.
+The study did not indicate the presence of historical, archaeological, or paleontological resources.
+In addition, the Napa County Environmental Resource Maps (based on the following layers -Historical sites points & lines, Archaeology sites and flags) do not identify any historical, archaeological, or paleontological resources, sites or unique geological features on the project site.
 There is no information in the County's files that would indicate that there is a potential for occurrence of these resources.
-It is therefore not anticipated that any cultural resources are present on the site, and the potential for impact is considered less than significant.

-However, if resources are found during any earth disturbing activities associated with the project, construction of the project is required to cease, and a qualified archaeologist will be retained to investigate the site in accordance with the following standard condition of approval:
+The site has been previously graded when public improvements were installed.
+It is therefore not anticipated that any cultural resources are present on the site, and the potential for impact is considered less-than-significant.
+However, if resources are found during grading of the project, construction of the project is required to cease, and a qualified archaeologist will be retained to investigate the site in accordance with the following standard condition of approval that will be imposed on the project:

-"In the event that archeological artifacts or human remains are discovered during any subsequent construction in the project area, work shall cease in a 50-foot radius surrounding the area of discovery.
-The permittee shall contact the Planning, Building, and Environmental Services Department for further guidance, which will likely include the requirement for the permittee to hire a qualified professional to analyze the artifacts encountered and to determine if additional measures are required.
-If human remains are encountered during the development, all work in the vicinity must be, by law, halted, and the Napa County Coroner informed so that the Coroner can determine if an investigation of the cause of death is required, and if the remains are of Native American origin.
-If the remains are of Native American origin, the nearest tribal relatives as determined by the State Native American Heritage Commission should be contacted by the permittee to obtain recommendations for treating or removal of such remains, including grave goods, with appropriate dignity, as required under Public Resources Code Section 5097.98."
+"In the event that archeological artifacts or human remains are discovered during construction, work shall cease in a 50-foot radius surrounding the area of discovery.
+The permittee shall contact the PBES Department for further guidance, which will likely include the requirement for the permittee to hire a qualified professional to analyze the artifacts encountered and to determine if additional measures are required.

+If human remains are encountered during the development, all work in the vicinity must be, by law, halted, and the Napa County Coroner informed, so that the Coroner can determine if an investigation of the cause of death is required, and if the remains are of Native American origin.
+If the remains are of Native American origin, the nearest tribal relatives as determined by the State Native American Heritage Commission shall be contacted by the permittee to obtain recommendations for treating or removal of such remains, including grave goods, with appropriate dignity, as required under Public Resources Code Section 5097.98."

 d.
-No human remains have been encountered on the surrounding properties during past grading activities when the public improvements were constructed and no information has been encountered that would indicate that this project would encounter human remains.
+No human remains have been encountered on the property during past grading activities when the public improvements were constructed and no information has been encountered that would indicate that this project would encounter human remains.
 However, if resources are found during grading of the project, construction of the project is required to cease, and a qualified archaeologist will be retained to investigate the site in accordance with standard condition of approval noted above.